mbeddr/mps-platform-docs/src/doc/docs/reference/original_authors.md

 # Original authors

-This site contains documents and contributions from different sites.
-It contains knowledge from the following people in alphabetical order:
+This site includes documents and contributions from different sites.
+It includes knowledge of the following people (and more) in alphabetical order:

 - [@abstraktor](https://github.com/abstraktor) (*internal knowledge base*)
 - [@AlexeiQ](https://github.com/AlexeiQ) (*mbeddr wiki*)